 , rates as high as 7.5 arcsec s-1

-are being tested at press time in late 2012 for exposures with a single scan line.
-(Due to a software limitation, boustrophedonic scans at rates greater than 1 arcsec s-1
+are supported for exposures with a single scan line.
+Due to a software limitation, boustrophedonic (serpentine) scans at rates greater than 1 arcsec s-1

 In WFC3 ISR 2012-08